The Seasons Systemic Family Treatment Program

 - The Systemic Family Intervention Program.
 Pioneered by treatment giant Wayne Raiter, the Systemic Family Intervention Program is a psycho educational program of 18 modules designed to change the paradigm of treatment from the “Identified Patient” model of the 20th Century to the “Family System “Model of current times.
 This program is executed in person, by phone or by computer video teleconference and is available to all family members.

 - The family treatment plan.
 After the Systemic Intervention process begins and the family begins to see the need for their to be change all around, a treatment program is proscribed to the family members and for the family as a whole.
 Family members may engage in trauma treatment, co dependency treatment, psychodynamic therapy and relationship counseling.
-The family will also most often be prescribed a therapist and family process groups at our rehab in Southern California.
+The family will also most often be prescribed a therapist and family process groups at our rehab in Malibu, California.

 - Family medical assessments.
 Quite often in addiction there is underlying illness in the chemical dependent and it turns out there is often untreated medical issues in the codependent.
 A medical or psychiatric assessment of family members can be helpful way to make sure medical conditions are not exacerbating relationship issues in families.